Didn't Negotiate Your Job Offer? Here's What You Can Do

 According to a study done by Robert Half, 55% of people negotiated pay at their last job offer, a full 16% jump from the same survey done the previous year.
 That still leaves 45% of people who did not engage in a salary discussion at their last job.
 While the offer may be good, recruiters usually under-offer on their first offer to give themselves room to negotiate.

-The first situation is that you just recently got a job offer and accepted it without negotiating it and you are about to start the job or you’ve only just recently started the job.
+The first situation is that you recently got a job offer and accepted it without negotiating it, and you are about to start the job, or you’ve only recently started the job.
 Asking to negotiate a job offer that you have recently accepted and signed is one of the fastest ways to get your offer rescinded.

 However, this does not mean you cannot “fix” the discrepancy in pay.
-Our advice to you is to start the job and do a good job; go about your day and your job the way you would normally regardless of whether you negotiated or not.
+Our advice is to start the job and do a good job; go about your day and your job the way you would typically, regardless of whether you negotiated.
 Next, find an advocate within the company.
-This could be your manager or another more senior individual who is willing to advocate on your behalf.
-Thirdly, if you can, find out from your colleagues if your pay is on parity with theirs.
+This could be your manager or another more senior individual willing to advocate on your behalf.
+Thirdly, if you can, find out from your colleagues if your pay is at parity with theirs.
 While this is a very sensitive subject, it is a topic that is becoming more commonplace to discuss.

-“There’s something I’ve been wanting to bring up for a while but wanted first to prove my worth at the company.
-When coming into the job, I didn’t think to negotiate my offer and realize in hindsight that may have been a mistake.
-While I love this job I also care about being paid fairly.
-I don’t want this to be something nagging at the back of my head as I really enjoy this job and would rather focus on the work instead of wondering if folks are being paid more than me.
+“There’s something I’ve wanted to bring up for a while but wanted first to prove my worth at the company.
+When coming into the job, I didn’t think to negotiate my offer and realized that it may have been a mistake in hindsight.
+While I love this job, I also care about being paid fairly.
+I don’t want this to be nagging at the back of my head as I really enjoy this job and would rather focus on the work instead of wondering if folks are being paid more than me.
 Is this something we can talk about?”

 Your manager may or may not be able to have this discussion with you.
-At the very least he/she will send you to HR.
+At the very least, they will send you to HR.

 These are the next steps we’d advocate.
 The first step is to find out your market rate.
 While assessing your market rate is not a science, there are a few things you can do: